BW Story - Hirsch & Greif

 The island has been open to the general public since the mid-1930s, when Count Lennart Bernadotte lost his right to the title of Prince of Sweden by marrying a commoner.
 Settling here with his family, he made the design of the Mainau Island gardens his life's work – and a business.
 Today, more than a million visitors stroll round the island every year.

-The water retains the heat
+The lake stores the heat

 Towards the end of March, the new garden season is ushered in with the popular orchid show; summer brings roses and dahlias.
 Autumn, with its flaming colours, is yet another magnet for visitors.
 But Mainau not only changes with the seasons, it also has a different theme each year.
-In 2019, for example, the focus is on the signs of the sun, moon and stars.

 A private Garden of Eden